Recorded at Tyne Tees' Newcastle studios this would be the channel's first serious

 Glyder, Gallagher and Lyle, Andy Fairweather-

-The series was also broadcast by Thames the following day and later by Anglia, but was not networked by ITV.
+The series was also broadcast by Thames the following day and later by Anglia, but was not fully networked by ITV.

 Tyne Tees' TX45 in the late eighties would also explore the local music scene.